 - one intermediate synthesis course with community engagement and applied problem-solving (ENV-332, 338, 340, or, if the department chair approves, ENV-350)

 - one intermediate synthesis course on interdisciplinary data analysis and problem-solving (ENV-360, 366, or, if the department chair approves, ENV-350)

 - One social science course in advanced critical thinking: ENV-428W, 430W, or, if the department chair approves, ENV-350)

-In consultation with the ENV Chair, students may petition to have ENV-350, ENV-481W or 482W, or ENV-491W and ENV-492W satisfy requirements in one of the natural science, social science/humanities, or synthesis categories.
-For independent or honors research to fulfill the major requirements students must have completed 12 semester hours of environmental studies courses, including ENV-100, and receive permission of the ENV Chair.
+In consultation with the ENV Chair, students may petition to have ENV-481W or 482W (independent research), or ENV-491W and 492W (honors research) satisfy requirements in one of the natural science, social science/humanities, or synthesis categories.
+For independent or honors research to fulfill the major requirements, students must have completed 12 semester hours of environmental studies courses, including ENV-100, and receive permission of the ENV Chair.

 ENV majors will receive a B.A. or B.S. degree.
 Students who minor or double major in a natural science discipline will have the option to elect a B.S. degree (for example, ENV majors who minor in Politics will receive a B.A., etc.; however, ENV majors who minor in Biology may elect to receive a B.S.).

 All students minoring in Environmental Studies must complete a minimum of six courses that count towards the environmental studies major: